ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Introduction

-\item {\bf Novel Empirical Findings.} Several of our observations challenge previously reported results. $(i)$ Random initialization of the linear head in language-augmented visual models is sub-optimal; instead, leveraging both text and vision in these models consistently yields better performance.
-Importantly, few-shot always performs better than zero-shot, in contrast to the results reported in~\cite{radford2021learning}. $(ii)$ For language-augmented visual models, linear probing consistently performs better than full model fine-tuning in the data-limited settings.
-As the training dataset size increases, fine-tuning gradually overtakes linear probing.
-In contrast, for traditional language-free models, fine-tuning always performs better. $(iii)$ External knowledge can benefit zero-shot and few-shot learning performance, when used properly.
-Further, the implicit knowledge generated by GPT3~\cite{brown2020language} improves the zero-shot performance. \end{itemize}
+In addition, our empirical study leads to interesting findings. $(i)$ Leveraging both text and vision in these models consistently yields better performance than vision-only in few-shot settings; In contrast, random initialization of the linear head in language-augmented visual models is sub-optimal.
+We also find that few-shot results are always better than zero-shot results, which is different from the results reported in~\cite{radford2021learning}. $(ii)$ For language-augmented visual models, linear probing performs better than full model fine-tuning in the few-shot settings.
+As the task-specific training data increases, fine-tuning outperforms linear probing. $(iii)$ Our study shows that the use of external knowledge, including \emph{explicit} knowledge of human-compiled thesaurus/dictionaries/documents and \emph{implicit} knowledge stored in GPT3~\cite{brown2020language}, can improve zero-shot and few-shot learning performance.
+We summarize the pipeline to use \shortname{} in Figure~\ref{fig:pipeline}, and organize the paper to focus on the benchmark and toolkit.